HorizonChaser12/DBT_Project/README.md

+# Intro and why I am doing it?
 This is a DBT Project based upon the tutorial made by Mark Freeman on LinkedIn Learning.
 As a fresher who is new into Data related work, this project drives me the productional level knowledge one should gain before going to actual coding/Production Environement.
 I will be attaching notes as well as the necessary points that can keep me handy while working and learning DBT.